zuozhenggh/learning-library/developer-library/microservices-with-converged-db/2-walkthrough-helidon/walkthrough-helidon.md

 ## **STEP 7**: Understand Passing Database Credentials to a Microservice

-In order to connect to an ATP database you need the following four things:
+In order to connect to an ATP database you need the following four pieces of information:
    - Database user name
    - Database user password
    - Database Wallet